cr0t/elixir-on-whales/README.md

 $ cd <your-app-name> && rm -rf .git

 $ mv .env.example .env

+$ mv README.md README-ON-WHALES.md # we need this to avoid conflicts with app's README.md

 # now you can open docker-compose.yml, remove services you do not need
 # and adjust versions and other settings in the .env file before you proceed